 Students are responsible for officially enrolling in classes.
-A registration receipt is proof of enrollment.
 A student may not attend any class unless he or she is properly registered in that class.
 Registration may be done online or on a walk-in basis.
 See the Schedule of Classes for the appropriate semester for dates, times, and instructions for registration.
 Students must be officially enrolled prior to the census date.

 Students are responsible for officially dropping classes by the posted deadlines even if the student never attended the class.
 Please refer to the online student center for drop deadlines.